Collective phase description of oscillatory convection: Introduction

-There are also examples in fluid systems, which are mainly aimed at understanding synchronization phenomena in geophysical fluid dynamics.
-Numerical studies have been performed on synchronization between spatiotemporal chaos in a pair of quasi-two-dimensional channel models~\cite{ref:duane01} and in a pair of Hele-Shaw cells~\cite{ref:bernardini04}.
-In addition, experimental studies have been carried out on synchronization in both periodic and chaotic regimes in a pair of thermally coupled rotating baroclinic annulus systems~\cite{ref:read09,ref:read10}.
+In fluid systems, several experimental and numerical studies on the synchronization of oscillatory spatiotemporal patterns have been conducted, which are mainly motivated by the synchronization phenomena observed in geophysical fluid dynamics.
+For example, experimental investigations on the synchronization of convection flows have been performed in both periodic and chaotic regimes in a pair of thermally coupled rotating baroclinic annulus systems~\cite{ref:read09,ref:read10}.
+Numerical studies on the synchronization of spatiotemporal chaos have also been conducted in a pair of quasi-two-dimensional channel models~\cite{ref:duane01} and in a pair of Hele-Shaw cells~\cite{ref:bernardini04}.

-In Refs.~\cite{ref:kawamura07,ref:kawamura08,ref:kawamura10,ref:kawamura11}, we recently formulated a theory of collective phase description for globally coupled noisy dynamical elements exhibiting macroscopic oscillations, which reduces the nonlinear Fokker-Planck equation (a partial integro-differential equation) to the collective phase equation (an ordinary differential equation).
-In particular, in Ref.~\cite{ref:kawamura11}, we considered the nonlinear Fokker-Planck equation describing globally coupled noisy active rotators, which does not possess spatial translational symmetry.
-The theory can be considered a phase reduction method for limit-cycle solutions in infinite-dimensional dynamical systems.
-A similar formulation for stable time-periodic solutions to reaction-diffusion systems can also be developed~\cite{ref:nakao11}.